 Click the group of books beginning alphabetically with:

 Before 1939, the pulp magazine was king.
-In the mid 1800’s, some literary pulps started carrying full-length novels, and it was soon realized that the digest format was ideal for the purpose.
-I've posted some of those books in the Pulps & Mags section of the database.
-You'll also encounter a small section of digest magazines in that section.
+In the mid 1800’s, some literary pulp publishers started carrying full-length novels, and it was soon realized that the digest format was ideal for the purpose.
+I've posted some of those "dime novels" in the Pulps & Mags section of the database.
+You'll also encounter a small section of digest magazines there.

 “Digest” simply refers to the size of the publication, which roughly means that it was not “full” size.
 There is nothing standardized about digests.
 They come in various heights, widths, thicknesses and types of construction.
-Some are stapled.
-Some have a slick-paper cover, some covers support color, some have no illustration at all.
+Some are saddle-stapled, some are stapled through the center and folded over.
+Some have a slick-paper cover.
+Most covers support color, though some have no illustration at all.
 In the early 1920’s, with the advent of the immensely popular Reader’s Digest, the term took on a second meaning: “condensed.”
-Many Armed Services Books carry the boast “This is a complete book - not a digest.”
+Many Armed Services Editions carry the boast “This is a complete book - not a digest.”
+In point of fact, many digest books (and mass market paperbacks, as well) were "abridged for the modern reader."

 Avon and Mercury were definitely the largest of the digest book publishing houses, but Avon dropped out early in favor of its standard paperback-sized books.
 Mercury, which published mystery books almost exclusively, also sold books under Bestseller, Jonathan and other labels.
 Mercury was run by Lawrence E. Spivak, who started work at American Mercury Magazine under H.L.
 Mencken in the early 1930's.